- To be familiar with different kinds of software and the purposes behind them

 Libraries need websites to tie their online resources and their library information together in one place, and many libraries choose Drupal to do that.
-There are even some modules designed specifically for libraries, such as Drupal OPAC, Article discovery layers, and digital asset management systems (DAMS).
-Islandora is a image repository software designed with specific digital library software and it uses Drupal as the front-facing user interface.
+There are even some modules designed specifically for libraries, such as Drupal OPAC, article discovery layers, and digital asset management systems (DAMS).
+Islandora is an image repository software designed with specific digital library software and it uses Drupal as the front-facing user interface.

 Library Enterprise Software

-Most of the literature in libraries about OSS have to do with moving to an OSS LIS.
+Most of the literature in libraries about OSS have to do with moving to an OSS ILS.
 The two most popular are Koha and Evergreen.
 These two have had the most written about them, and the most number of libraries trying to migrate to them from various systems.
 Koha is the more mature software, but it’s limited in that it doesn’t work well for multiple libraries.
 Evergreen was developed with library consortia in mind, so it handles various libraries’ sites a lot better.

 |Extensible Catalog/XC||Discovery Tool|

 |Omeka and OmekaS||Digital Collection Software|